joshlevinson/Sample-WP2Markdown/Suite/facebook-forms.md

 <div class="floatnone" style="padding-bottom: 10px; padding-top: 10px;">[![facebook-canvas](/assets/images/facebook-canvas-300x155.png)](/assets/images/facebook-canvas.png)</div>1.
 Click **Add Platform** again and choose **Page Tab**.
 2. In the **Secure Page Tab URL** field, enter the form's full URL.
-3. In the **Page Tab Name** field, enterÂ a name for the tab which will be displayed in your Facebook page.
+3. In the **Page Tab Name** field, enter a name for the tab which will be displayed in your Facebook page.
 4. In the **Page Tab Image**, click to upload an image for your tab.
 5. Double-check all settings and then click **Save Changes**.
 6. Go to the dashboard by clicking **Dashboard** on the left panel which will then display the App ID.
 Make a note of this ID.